Views on "Artificial Intelligence"

 It's environmentally destructive and furthers environmental racism/classism.
 The talk about whether a single prompt uses a particular amount of energy or water is a distraction.
 Without question, water and energy use are massive for the data centers being built for these purposes.
 At the scale of these systems, their training, hosting, operation, and so on is a massive harmful force, the waste and other byproducts from which often affect poor and marginalized communities the most.
 There are large energy contracts happening specifically for AI data centers.
 It's no secret.

 Against algorithmic discrimination and computers as substitutes for responsibility, and the dissolution of human checks, balances, and watchdogs that comes along with that.
-Computers cannot be held accountable and thus should not be used to:
+Computers cannot be held accountable and thus should not be given the direct power to:

 Generate information out of thin air that is ascribed freedom of speech or press rights